-- Check and remove everything that might be blocking inlet and outlet vents of indoor units and heat exchanger unit. - Clean air filters and casings of indoor units and heat exchanger unit.
-Contact your installer or maintenance person to clean the air filters and casings of the indoor units and the heat exchanger unit.
+- Check and remove everything that might be blocking inlet and outlet vents of indoor units and outdoor units. - Clean air filters and casings of indoor units.
+Contact your installer or maintenance person to clean air filters and casings of the indoor unit.
 Maintenance tips and procedures for cleaning are provided in the installation/operation manuals of dedicated indoor units.
-Make sure to install cleaned air filters back in the same position. - Turn on the power at least 6 hours before operating the unit in order to ensure smoother operation.
+Make sure to install cleaned air filters back in the same position.

+• Turn on the power at least 6 hours before operating the system in order to ensure smoother operation.
 As soon as the power is turned on, the user interface display appears.